-But at this time of year, and particularly after the turbulence of 2016, it’s useful to take all the bitter tastes away with a sherry to sip and savour while you contemplate where Santa might be.
-So we suggest something sweeter to pair with the Quality Street, like Triana Pedro Ximinez (whiskyexchange.com £13.25).
+But at this time of year, it’s useful to take all the bitter tastes away with a sherry to sip and savour while you contemplate where Santa might be.
+So we suggest something sweeter to pair with the Quality Street, like Triana Pedro Ximinez (whiskyexchange.com £14.15).

 This luscious liquid that proudly stands up to the chocolate nut sensation that is the ‘purple one’, and makes a fine alternative over the Christmas pudding.